-Datashed has been incorporated as an essential component of the Slippery Rock Watershed Coalition's comprehensive O&M Plan.
-Each restoration project has its own page within the website where users can not only view data but also download and print information needed to conduct O&M inspections such as site inspection sheets, site schematics, topographic maps, aerial photos, etc. In addition, those who conduct the inspections will be given passwords to allow direct online upload of collected field and laboratory data from the inspection.
+Datashed could be easily incorporated as a component of the O&M Plan.
+On Datashed, each restoration project has its own page within the website where users can not only view data but also download and print information needed to conduct O&M inspections such as site inspection sheets, site schematics, topographic maps, aerial photos, etc. In addition, those who conduct the inspections will be given passwords to allow direct online upload of collected field and laboratory data from the inspection.